 Dementia bathing issues or just seniors and cleanliness…

-Father in law (FIL) says that “since he never goes anywhere or does anything anymore, he doesn’t get dirty”, so he doesn’t “feel the need to mess up more clothes” by changing into clean clothes every day… or even every other day, or every week.
+Father in law (FIL) says “Since he never goes anywhere or does anything anymore, he doesn’t get dirty”.
+So he doesn’t “feel the need to mess up more clothes,” by changing into clean clothes every day… or even every other day, or every week.

-Mother in law (MIL) says that showers hurt her now, so she’s been refusing them; and it’s just too much effort to get up and change her underwear and pajamas, and anyway, all she does is lie in bed, so she “never gets dirty”.
+Mother in law (MIL) says that showers hurt her now.
+So she’s been refusing them.
+And it’s just too much effort to get up and change her underwear and pajamas.
+So all she does is lie in bed, so she “never gets dirty”.

-MIL has never mentioned any issues with me before, but over the past year that I’ve been doing her laundry, well, let’s just say that the state of her underwear indicates that urinary incontinence is a growing problem.
-Recently, there are also laundry indications that her frequent use of Milk of Magnesia (ugh!) have affected her bowel control.
+MIL has never mentioned any issues with me before.
+But over the past year I’ve been doing her laundry.
+Let’s say that the state of her underwear indicates… urinary incontinence is a growing problem.
+Recently, there are also laundry indicates that her frequent use of Milk of Magnesia (ugh!) have affected her bowel control.